FirmoDaniel/Total_Health_At_Home/README.md

-# Project Name: I Need A Hero
+# Project Name: Total Health At Home

 ## Project aim
 The site's aim is to provide a marketplace for people who want to workout from home or in their surrounding area's.